klundeen/5300-Giraffe/README.md

 Possible errors in HeapTable::validate because not all Python code was included

+reference to similar error report found online: https://community.oracle.com/tech/developers/discussion/886133/segmentation-fault-error-in-simple-program-please-help
+(Note that they were trying to cast to a string* not a char*... we needed to cast to a char* to then add the offset)

 ## How to build
 On cs1, clone the repo and build executable by using Makefile
 ```